Finding it hard to keep up with this fast-paced industry?

 - Unsupervised learning, in which we look for groupings within the data.
 We then use them to determine how we will partition our records and assign them a retention outcome.

-Using machine learning strategies will allow us to cope with the increasing volume, velocity, and variety of records that we need to manage in the world of big data.
+Using ML strategies will allow us to cope with the increasing volume, velocity, and variety of records that we need to manage in the world of big data.